Whole-House Generator Cost (2026)

 Frequently asked questions

-How much does a generator cost?
+How much does a standby generator cost in 2026?

 Standby vs portable?